raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/ios_architecture_states.md

 ---
-title: "New architectures for iOS Apps"
+title: "New architectures for iOS Apps: The ELM Architecture and TheComposable Architecture"
-description: "In the development of iOS applications, new architectures different from those already known are being introduced (MVC, MVVM, VIPER...).
-One of them is Redux, which we talked about a few months ago.
-But there are others, like The Composable Architecture or The Elm Architecrure."
+description: "The Elm Architecture and The Composable Architecture are two architectures for developing iOS applications that are designed to be easy to reason about and maintain."
 date: 2020-01-14
 categories: ["Architecture", "Swift"]
-tags: ["Swift"]
+tags: ["Development"]
 type: "regular" # available types: [featured/regular]
 draft: false
 ---